amoghdodawad/aps-portfolio/readme.md

     - ABR refers to the process of making streaming available in multiple video/audio resolutions to choose from and optionally, switching between multiple resolutions based on the user's available bandwidth.
     - **Data structure**: Data structures like [queues](https://github.com/amoghdodawad/aps-portfolio/blob/main/codes/queues.cpp) can be used for buffering, etc.
     - **Algorithms**: Few of the popular ABR algorithms/protocols are MPEG-DASH, HLS etc.
+    - Code links have been highlighted in blue.

     ![abr](abr.jpg)